mikolajlubiak/terminal_animation/README.md

     * Open Visual Studio and click "Clone a repository"
     * Under "Repository location" type/paste: https://github.com/mikolajlubiak/terminal_animation
     * Click "Clone" and select the folder inside UI
-    * Select preset called "windows", wait for the project to setup
+    * Select preset called "windows", wait for the project to setup (this will take very long)
     * Press F5, or run the project from UI
 * Windows (Terminal):
     * `winget install Git.Git Kitware.CMake`